 - Each session will be approximately 25-35 minutes and will provide a hands-on activity and an introduction to various STEM fields.
 Total time spent by student watching the video and completing the activity will be about 45-60 minutes.
 Live sessions will be recorded and posted on our site.

-- Biweekly Live Q&A with a STEM Professional
+- Live Q&A with a STEM professional (twice a month).

 - This blog will feature STEM professionals sharing what they love about their work, demonstrating tools of their trade, and providing a glimpse of their workplace.